pelavarre/byoverbs/bugs/Readme.md

 # bugs/Readme.md

-A bug is a thing that bothers someone who matters.

 You should feel agency and power, when you work with your thing.
 You should feel you can change it.
 You should feel we've invited you to improve it.
+But a bug is a thing only when it bothers someone who matters.

-How now do we get you to feel you matter too, even while you're working inside a Terminal Sh?
+How can we get you to feel you matter too, while you're working for hire inside a Terminal Sh?

 Step 1:
 Show you're not alone, by posting these Docs for the Bugs that annoy you too.